-C Income calculation - Customer child w/ ineligible parents
+C Income calculation - Customer child with ineligible parents

-The customer, Henry, is a 15-year-old child.
-He lives with his parents and two siblings, Robin and Fred.
-He has End Stage Renal Disease and receives Medicare Part A and Part B. The customer's parents apply for Medicare Savings Programs for Henry in April 2018.
+The customer is a 15-year-old child.
+He lives with his parents and two siblings.
+He has End Stage Renal Disease and receives Medicare Part A and Part B. The customer's parents apply for Medicare Savings Programs for Henry in February 2023.

-Henry's father works full time and earned \$3,100.00 in April 2018.
-Henry's mother gets \$600 per month from Arizona State Retirement.
+The customer's father works full time and earned \$3,500.00 in February 2023.
+His mother gets \$900 per month from Arizona State Retirement.
 None of the three children have income of their own.
-Henry's parents are not getting MA and are not applying for MA for themselves.
+The customer's parents are not getting MA and are not applying for MA for themselves.